ovokpus/ResumeParser/README.md

 - `pytest-cov>=4.0.0` - Coverage reporting
 - `black>=23.0.0` - Code formatting

-See `requirements.txt` and `requirements-dev.txt` for complete lists.
+See `pyproject.toml` for complete dependency lists.
+Dev dependencies can be installed with `uv sync --extra dev` or `pip install -e ".[dev]"`.

 ---